plutesci/Iwanttobash/README.md

-My program that needs more work on
+My program, that needs more work on